 The Meaning of Blarney

 Blarney, you should know, is not a simple, blatant lie or "fake news."
 Blarney is the full frontal assault on your emotions, intended to bypass your capacity for rational thought.
 Blarney is the ultimate weapon for charming and convincing you of something that might not be true.
-Wielded in the hands of a professional, it can achieve anything by giving away nothing.
+Wielded in the hands of a Blarney professional, it can achieve anything by giving away nothing.
 The message loses its importance, the gut reaction of empathy is the new desired outcome.
-Emotion superseding information.

 Yet "talking Blarney" is not necessarily a bad thing, and these exaggerations are not meant in a mean or tricky way.
 "That's a load of Blarney" is like saying "No way!" for some older generations, with an Irish twist.
 If it is stated that someone is talking Blarney, or that a story is a load of Blarney, nobody has been hurt (yet).
-It is softer than "lying bastard!" and more like "I think you might be pulling my leg a bit here," thus making it all a bit understandable, even forgivable.
+It is softer than "lying cheater!" and more like "I think you might be pulling my leg a bit here," thus making it all a bit understandable, even forgivable.

 The Origin of Blarney

 But forget the Virgin Queen did not.
 And Cormac became a right pain in the royal posterior.
 So much so that one day Elizabeth cracked and screamed, "This is all Blarney, what he says he never means."
-And with this the most powerful woman on Earth had given birth to a new phrase in the English language.
+And with this, the most powerful woman on Earth had given birth to a new phrase in the English language.

 The Blarney Stone

 Whosoever wishes to be as eloquent as the best of the best might want to make his or her way to Blarney Castle.
 There the famous Blarney Stone waits, though some say that it is one of Ireland's genuine tourist traps.
 It has been known for ages to give the "gift of the gab," and even Father Prout was waxing lyrical about the stone in 1825.